LOADING ...

 Aye,aye,aye.

-When he's this far from town."
+he's livin' this far from town."

 In the sage outside of they drove him to the ground.